When you want to get away, nothing beats an island.

 Sea view rooms

-Available seven days a week, the Big Deal is for two people to have a one, two or three night stay in a Double or Twin room with a full Scottish breakfast each morning and a £15.95 per person spend on dinner each night in the hotel’s bistro restaurant.
+The Big Deal is for two people to have a one, two or three night stay in a double or twin room with a full Scottish breakfast each morning and a £15 per person spend on dinner each night in the hotel’s bistro restaurant.